aspose-html/Aspose.HTML-Products/html/en/net/generators/cite/_index.md

 h2: Generate HTML <cite> Tag Easily!
 ---

-The `<cite>` HTML element is used to describe a reference to a cited creative work, such as a book, poem, movie, film, painting, song, etc.  It must include the title of the cited work and may be in an abbreviated form according to established requirements.
+The `<cite>` HTML element is used to describe a reference to a cited creative work, such as a book, poem, movie, film, painting, song, etc. It must include the title of the cited work, which may be in an abbreviated form according to established requirements.

 {{<section plugin>}}